 This can be achieved by undertaking a 'stakeholder mapping' exercise.
 Stakeholder mapping can take many forms and be as simple or as detailed as is useful.
 Typically, at a minimum this process should involve identifying the name, location, contact details and particular interest in or relevance for the CBT initiative.
 Stakeholders can also be assessed in relation to their power and capacity to influence.
 Stakeholders outside the community will typically be from one of three groups: private sector operators, public sector and not-for-profit organisations.
-Figure 3 identifies types of external CBT stakeholders within these categories.
+Figure 7 identifies types of external CBT stakeholders within these categories.
 Identifying which of these groups each external stakeholder belongs to is important for understanding both their likely expertise and motivations for playing a role in CBT.

-Figure 3 Types of tourism stakeholders external to the community
+Figure 7 Types of tourism stakeholders external to the community

 Identify potential relationships between CBT managers and different stakeholders.
 Once the stakeholders have been identified and their potential skills and interest in CBT has been assessed, it will be important to identify aspects of the CBT operation that might benefit from building links with different stakeholders.
 Think about areas where the community might benefit from external input or collaboration and which of the identified stakeholders might be able to play a role in supporting the CBT initiative.
 Typically, the roles played by organisations in the non government and private sector tend to be operational in nature, for example providing services or direct support for management.
 For example in a review of CBT in Latin America, 41% of case studies were launched with Non Government Organisation (NGO) support (Jones 2008).

-Government agencies are likely to provide a different kind of support, providing an oversight or higher-level support role.
-These broad types of relationships are illustrated in Figure 4.
+These broad types of relationships are illustrated in Figure 7 and 8.

-Figure 4 Different types of support given to CBT by tourism stakeholders
+Figure 8 Different types of support given to CBT by tourism stakeholders